dehun/chaos_vs_order/pages/Abandoned Tribes mutant laboratory - onderzoek.md

 	- 3rd level - cages, operation room
 		- contains [[blood distillator]]
 		- instructions on how to use it
-	- 4th level - incenerator and more cages -
+	- 4th level - incenerator and more cages - just fight fight fight
 	- 5th level - head master office and armory - some cool armor and weapons, few medkits, key to level 6
 		- body of headmaster
 		- manuscript describing Erebusa curse